M45um19/Animated-Spicy-restaurent-Front-Page/README.md

 # Spicy-restaurent
-A front page of a restaurent.
+A front page of a restaurant.
 It's a responsive webpage.
 This template make with html,css,javascript,bootstrap